PharkMillups/killer-talks/README.md

 # Killer Talks

-One of the distinct joys and privileges I've had as Community Manager at [Basho](http://basho.com) is being able to attend, view, and facilitate Technical Talks.
-Technical Talks are a form of intellectual currency; talented speakers are heralded and sought after (for good reason), and fanboys like me memorize URLs of favorites so they can get credit for introducing a classic to a newcomer. ("Bro, you haven't seen Hickey's 'Simple Made Easy?'")
+One of the distinct joys and privileges I've had as Community Manager at [Basho](http://basho.com) is being able to attend, view, and facilitate technical talks.
+Technical talks are a form of intellectual currency; talented speakers are heralded and sought after (for good reason), and fanboys like me memorize URLs of favorites so they can get credit for introducing a classic to a newcomer. ("Bro, you haven't seen Hickey's 'Simple Made Easy?'")

 When you see a talk you love, it sticks with you.
 Why was it so memorable?
 A few potential reasons: